dnorman26/Portfolio/README.md

 **What do computer scientists do, and why does it matter?**
 Computer scientists design and build systems that turn data into useful tools for decision-making and real-world problem solving.
 In this project, my work helped simulate how organizations like Grazioso Salvare can quickly filter and identify suitable search-and-rescue dogs, improving efficiency and supporting life-saving operations.

+**CS 370 Module Eight Journal**

+**Briefly explain the work that you did on this project: What code were you given?
+What code did you create yourself?**
+In this project, I was given a base reinforcement learning environment for a pirate maze problem along with starter code for the neural network model and training loop structure.
+I created and modified the Q-learning logic, adjusted hyperparameters, and improved the training process to help the agent learn an optimal path more effectively.

+**What do computer scientists do and why does it matter?**
+Computer scientists design algorithms and systems to solve real-world problems efficiently using data and computation.
+This matters as it enables automation, improves decision-making, and supports technologies used in everyday life like navigation, AI, and data-driven services.

+**How do I approach a problem as a computer scientist?**
+I approach problems by breaking them into smaller components, identifying inputs and outputs, and selecting appropriate algorithms or models.
+For this project, I iteratively tested the agent, adjusted parameters, and evaluated performance to improve learning outcomes.

+**What are my ethical responsibilities to the end user and the organization?**
+My ethical responsibilities include ensuring the system behaves reliably, avoiding biased or misleading outcomes, and using data responsibly.
+I must also make sure the model is transparent in its limitations and does not create harm when deployed or used in real-world scenarios.